 Mechanical heart valves do not fail often.
 However, blood clots can develop on them.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.

-Techniques for minimally invasive heart valve surgery have improved greatly over the past 10 years.
-These techniques are safe for most people, and they reduce recovery time and pain.
-For best results, have aortic valve surgery at a center that does many of these procedures.
+Biological valves have a lower risk of blood clots but tend to fail over time.
+Minimally invasive heart valve surgery has improved in recent years.
+These techniques are safe for most people and can reduce recovery time and pain.
+For best results, choose to have your aortic valve surgery at a center that does many of these procedures.

 Balloon valvuloplasty; Mini-thoracotomy aortic valve replacement or repair; Cardiac valvular surgery; Mini-sternotomy; Robotically-assisted endoscopic aortic valve replacement

-Popma JJ, Baim DS, Resnic FS.
-Percutaneous coronary and valvular interfention.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+Webb JG.
+Percutaneous therapies for structural heart disease in adults. .
+In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 55.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 59.

 Coeytaux RR, Williams JW Jr., Gray RN, Wang A. Percutaneous heart valve replacement for aortic stenosis: state of the evidence.
 Ann Intern Med.
 2010;153:314-324.